 This class is designed around an integrated approach to learning.
 It is very important that you do the reading in the textbook assigned each week.
+You should do the reading for each module before attempting to do the related activity.
 The book will also be an invaluable resource for preparing the midterm and final exam for the course.